chainofexecution/Arcadyan-KVD21/README.md

 We also have some interesting bits of data at the start of the log that don't seem to be garbage from an improper baud rate or something similar.
 ![Screenshot from 2022-06-25 13-09-12](https://user-images.githubusercontent.com/92492482/175783825-1150fc69-e7e5-468d-9000-4a8c082a1fe7.png)

-When the data bits were separated into a bin file and opened in a hex editor like xxd we see that there are bits of 0x00 0xBD 0xBF and 0xEF following a brief preamble of 0x10000000.
+When the data was saved as a binary file and opened in a hex editor like xxd we see that there are bits of 0x00 0xBD 0xBF and 0xEF following a brief preamble of 0x10000000.
 ![Screenshot from 2022-06-25 12-58-22](https://user-images.githubusercontent.com/92492482/175783834-2c74eb9d-65cc-415e-b867-5cb8bc32fc76.png)

+Moving on to the actual bootloader log we can see a bootargs entry that provides us with several key pieces of info:

+The gateway is running Android and we can use ADB once we know how to get the gateway into fastboot or download mode.
+The modem processor is a Mediatek MT6890/MT6880 T75 based modem SoC package and we will verify this and narrow down the SoC package vendor during a more complete teardown later on.
+SELinux is set to permissive. 🤣 This means once we have shell access on our gateway, priveledge escalation should be trivial despite Android being the target OS.